-- 1. Create groups of 5 (five) to 6 (six) students in each class - 2.
-A supervisor/mentor teacher assigned to 3-4 groups or one batch
+1. Create groups of 5 (five) to 6 (six) students in each class

 Project Selection:

 Survey through journals, patents or field visit (A problem can be theoretical, practical, social, technical, symbolic, cultural and/or scientific), check the physibility of solution, analyze the problem, design and find the values of components.